• Skip to primary navigation

 Variations

-Palak Chana Dal: To make this recipe with Chana Dal (split chickpeas), follow the same steps but cook the dal for 15 minutes on high pressure.
+Palak Chana Dal: To make this recipe with Chana Dal (split chickpeas), follow the same steps but cook the dal for 15 minutes under high pressure.

-Palak Moong Dal: This recipe can me made with yellow moong dal or red Masoor Dal too.
+Palak Moong Dal: This recipe can be made with yellow moong dal or red Masoor Dal.
 The cooking time will remain the same.

-Andhra Palakura Pappu: To make this recipe Andhra style, use mustard seeds along with cumin seeds.
-Saute ½ onions of onions for couple of minutes before adding in tomatoes.
+Andhra Palakura Pappu: To make this recipe Andhra style, use mustard and cumin seeds.
+Saute 1/2 onions of onions for a couple of minutes before adding in tomatoes.
 You can use tamarind in place of lime juice at the end too.

 Lentils with spinach Instant Pot.
 Pressure Cooker Dal Palak